Chinese Hand-Pulled Noodles

-"Chinese hand-pulled noodles, a tradition from Lanzhou in northwest China, require just 3 ingredients and a little patience to make.
+"Chinese hand-pulled noodles, a tradition from Lanzhou in northwest China, require just 3 ingredients and a lot of patience to make.
 Called lamian, you can serve the noodles in your favorite Chinese broth for a delectable and warming meal.
 But be warned - they are not easy to make and take years of experience to perfect, but keep trying!"

-Knead dough one more time for 2 minutes.
+- Knead dough one more time for 2 minutes.
 Divide into 4 equal pieces.
-Roll each piece into a 1/3-inch-thick sheet.
+Roll each piece into a 3/8-inch-thick sheet.
 Brush both sides of each sheet with oil.
 Stack sheet together; cover with plastic wrap and let rest for 10 to 15 minutes.

-Place one sheet of dough on a cutting board and slice into 1/8-inch-wide strips.
-Take one end of a strip in each hand and stretch it until it is 33 inches long.
-Fold it in thirds and stretch again to the same length; shake and slap against the counter several times to lengthen it to 6 1/2 feet.
+- Place one sheet of dough on a cutting board and slice into 1/8-inch-wide strips.
+Take one end of a strip in each hand and stretch it until it is 30 to 35 inches long.
+Fold it in thirds and stretch again to the same length; shake and slap against the counter several times to lengthen it to 2 to 3 yards.
 Drop it into the boiling water.
 Add 2 to 3 more strips of noodles to the boiling water; cook until tender, 5 to 10 minutes.
 Transfer drained noodles to a serving bowl.